zarf-dev/proposals/0048-schema-updates/README.md

 ### Converting between API versions

-How Zarf will determine converting fields between schemas.
+Zarf will need to handle two use cases for conversions.
+The first is `zarf dev convert`, providing a simple way for users to convert their zarf.yaml files from one schema version to the next.
+The second is internal convert functions which will allow for backwards compatible lossless conversions.
+This will provide a path for existing packages to call packager functions when they change to use the v1beta1 objects.
+If there is not

+Converting will follow this logic:
-- When two fields have the same name they will simply be copied over
+- If two fields are the same they will simply from one object to the other.
-- When a field is renamed with a direct replace, then Zarf will automatically convert the field to it's replacement doing any conversions necessary
+- If a field is renamed with a direct replace, then Zarf will automatically convert the field to it's replacement doing any conversions necessary
   - For example, if a field called `noWait` was changed to `wait` then the value of the field will flip during conversion.
-- If a field is removed without a 1:1 replacement then convert behavior will differ depending on the use case
+- If a field is removed without a 1:1 replacement for the field then the logic will differ depending on the use case.
-  - If a conversion is internal, (I.E. converting a v1alpha1 package to v1beta1 so that it can be used in packager functions) then fields without a 1:1 replacement must be added to the package as annotations.
-  - If the conversion is user facing (I.E. `zarf dev convert`), then the conversion will fail, and the user will be asked to remove the field.
-The error message should suggest an alternative, and may link to documentation.
-    - Alternatively, there may be situations where a conversion mostly works, but isn't 1:1.
+  - If converting through `zarf dev convert`
+    - If the field is removed, but has a field that accomplishes a similar goal, for instance HealthChecks will become a wait action, then the conversion will happen with a warning to the user.
+    - Conversions may occur if fields are near 1:1, but the user should be warned in these cases.
 For example, the v1beta1 schema will add the field `.apiVersion` to `.cluster.wait`.
-The convert function would add a key for this field in the new zarf.yaml, but will leave it empty.
+The convert function would add a key for `apiVersion` in the new zarf.yaml, but it will be left empty.
 Since this will be a required field in the new schema the package will fail on create if this field is not filled out.
-These decisions will be situational depending on the fields, the goal is to have the best user experience for `zarf dev convert`.
+These decisions will be situational depending on the fields.
-  - If a field is introduced in the v1beta1 package and does not have a direct replacement, then the field will not exist in the v1alpha1 package.
-If this has potential to break a deployment, then the deploy should error.
+    - If a field is removed without a replacement or any other similar conversions then the command will error.
+The command should output a recommendation an alternative strategy to the user.

-When a field is renamed with a direct replacement then Zarf will automatically convert the field to it's replacement.

-When a field is removed without a replacement then during conversion Zarf will add this field in the annotations of the package.
-This way the package can still be deployed.
+  - If internal conversion
+    - The field will be set as a private field on the v1beta1 object according to the logic in [Removed Fields](#removed-fields)

-### Removed fields
+### Removed Fields

-When a field is removed from one apiVersion to another newer API versions must still be able to track removed fields.
-While conversions will allow these fields to be set from older API versions, users both locally using `zarf package create` and from the public SDK will not be able to set these fields.
+Since functions in Zarf will all move to newer API versions newer API versions must still be able to track removed fields to remain backwards compatible.
+However, we do not want new packages to be created using these fields.
 This will be achieved using custom fields and yaml marshalers.

 Below is an example of this implementation.
-This example allows `dataInjections` to be marshaled and unmarshaled properly. `dataInjections` is a private field so it will not be set in the schema, since Zarf validates against the schema on create users will be unable to create packages with the field set.
+This example allows `dataInjections` to be marshaled and unmarshaled properly. `dataInjections` is a private field so it will not be set in the schema, since Zarf validates against the schema on create users will be unable to create packages with `dataInjections` set.
 Likewise, since `dataInjections` is a private field, SDK users will not be able to set it directly.

 ```go
 // ZarfComponent is the primary functional grouping of assets to deploy by Zarf.